padraigfl/packard-belle-desktop/README.md

 - [x] conversion of data files to be easily swapped with JSON (i.e. just strings, booleans and numbers)
 - [ ] CONTEXT (handle IDs instead of full program objects)
 - [ ] CONTEXT: means of handling folders and plugging in custom data better
-- [ ] CONTEXT: improve passing of props between sectios
+- [ ] CONTEXT: improve passing of props between sections
 - [ ] UI Library: increase flexibility by passing unspecified props
 - [ ] Reduced data-uri usage
 - [ ] documentation for the file system API to allow easy expandability of said component
 - [ ] Airbnb linting
+- [ ] z-index layering reworking
+- [ ] retain state of minimised programs (hide instead of removing)

 ## Important